magnars/stasis/README.md

 structure to files on disk.
 Not the most useful app ever, maybe, unless you combine it with:

+### `slurp-resources`

+Just like `slurp-directory`, except it reads off the class path instead of directly from disk.
+For performance reasons the `.m2` folder is excluded.
+Open an issue if that causes you pain.

 ### `merge-page-sources`

 You might have several sources for pages that need to be merged into